-Conto Campground is located 21 kilometers south of the tourist town of Margaret River in Western Australia (270kms south of Perth).
+Conto Campground is located 21 kilometres south of the tourist town of Margaret River in Western Australia (270kms south of Perth).
 To find the campground head out of Margaret River on the Bussell Highway, turn right onto Boodjidup Road, left onto Caves Road and then right onto Conto Road.

 The campground has gravel roads and is located near the beach however it is not in close walking distance.

 The campground had an upgrade in 2015 and there with 116 campsites nestled in the bush.
 There are 8 different areas you can camp in and they all have different facilities.
 Some of the areas have barbecues, washing up areas and each camp area has long drop toilets.

 Quenda and Chuditch, are for caravans and camper trailers.
 Davies, Isaacs, Hamelin, Whistlers and Whalers are for small campervans, tents and swags.
 Wanil is for tents only

 On arrival, you need to check in with the park rangers and they will allocate a campsite for you.
 You can book your campground online prior to arrival here.
 When booking there are symbols in each camp area to make it easy to decide which area suits your needs.

 The toilets were cleaned regularly and the facilities were all in good condition.

 Around Conto Campground